-In this Azure tutorial, we will discuss az account show.
-Along with this, we will also discuss the below topics.
+In this Azure CLI tutorial, we will discuss the Az account show command with examples.

 Table of Contents